-QUICK TIP: To rotate the camera, hold down your right mouse button over some portion of the anatomy.
+QUICK TIP: To rotate the camera, hold down your right mouse button over the stage.
 While holding down the right mouse button, drag your mouse.
 Your camera angle should change as your drag your mouse.
 When you have the desired camera angle, release the mouse button.

 Panning lets you move the anatomy around within the stage area.
 For example, if you want to highlight a specific portion of the anatomy, you could rotate your camera and then pan to move the anatomy into position.

-QUICK TIP: To pan, hold down your right mouse button over some portion of the anatomy.
-Click and hold down the CTRL key on your keyboard and drag your mouse around the stage.
+QUICK TIP: To pan, hold down your right mouse button over the stage.
+Press and hold down the CTRL key on your keyboard and drag your mouse around the stage.
 The camera angle should change showing the anatomy in different sections of the stage.
 When you have the desired location, release both the mouse button and the CTRL button.

 Zooming allows you to zoom the camera in and out on the anatomy which allows you to more easily focus attention on specific components.

-QUICK TIP: To zoom, hold down your right mouse button over some portion of the anatomy.
-Click and hold down the ALT key on your keyboard and drag your mouse toward the top of the window to zoom in or toward the bottom of the window to zoom out.
+QUICK TIP: To zoom, hold down your right mouse button over the stage.
+Press and hold down the ALT key on your keyboard and drag your mouse toward the top of the window to zoom in or toward the bottom of the window to zoom out.

 One of the most powerful functions of this program is that it allows you as the user to customize how the anatomy display based upon your unique needs.
-Not only are you able to adjust camera angles, but you can also adjust transparency and selection modes to make the anatomy show exactly what you need.
+Not only are you able to adjust camera angles, but you can also adjust the transparency to make the anatomy show exactly what you need.